Xeeshan85/NASA-COMP/README.md

-AERIS is a FastAPI-powered web application that processes NASA TEMPO (Tropospheric Emissions: Monitoring of Pollution) satellite data to provide comprehensive air quality analysis.
-The system combines satellite data processing, weather integration, and interactive visualization to deliver actionable air quality intelligence.It’s short, professional, NASA-style, and fits your system perfectly.
+AERIS is a web application that processes NASA TEMPO (Tropospheric Emissions: Monitoring of Pollution) satellite data to provide comprehensive air quality analysis.
+The system combines satellite data processing, weather integration, and interactive visualization to deliver actionable air quality intelligence.

-You can of course rename it if you prefer (I’ll use **AERIS** throughout below).

 ## Features